BOM-98/mental-maths-project-2/README.md

 ### Automated Testing

   - Unit testing was implemented using Mocha.
-These tests ensured that the generateNum1 function worked correctly as it has to reference both the digitParameters and gameLevelSettings data structures and generate the correct digits depending on the level of the game.
+These tests ensured that the generateNum1 function worked as it has to reference both the digitParameters and gameLevelSettings data structures and generate the correct digits for the sums depending on the level of the game.
+Testing this function ensured that my data structures were set up properly.
+I prioritized this function as it was by far the most complex logic in this project.
 Over 200 tests were implemented to ensure that the function worked across 9 different values at different levels of the game.

   ![Unit Tests 1](https://github.com/BOM-98/mental-maths-project-2/blob/main/assets/images/unit-tests.png)
   ![Unit Tests 2](https://github.com/BOM-98/mental-maths-project-2/blob/main/assets/images/unit-tests-2.png)